nishalsach/nishalsach.github.io/README.md

 CSS:

-- Get footnotes working on posts
 - Add captions to images

+Done:

+- Figured out the filepaths in general
+- Made footnotes work in head.html (means I have to do relative indexing)
+- Got img tags working in config.toml
+- Fixed the syntax highlighting for code in posts in config.toml